 By Rick Steves

-Below you, sleeping in the greens and wet browns of this tidepool of simple living, is the church of St. Gregorius.
+Right below me, sleeping in the greens and wet browns of this tidepool of simple living, is the former church of St. Gregorius.
 Built in 385, it's thought by Gregorian fans to be the birthplace of church music, specifically the Gregorian chant.
-Its single minaret indicates that it's preserved as a mosque today in a valley where people call god Allah.
+For centuries, Christians worshipped here, and the city has an interesting connection with Turkey's neighbor to the west, Greece.